 - What review or approval process will I need to go through?

-Looking Up Your Zone
+Looking up Your Zone

 Enter your address in the IDO Zone Look-up Map in the search bar at the top of the map.
 Your property will be shown with a black dot.
 Click on the property.
 A pop-up window with information will appear on the right-hand side of the map.
 Click the small white arrow at the top of the box to see your zoning category, a link for allowable uses, and your old zoning designation.
 If you click on the "More Info" link, a new tab will open with the allowable uses in your zone, as shown in Table 4-2-1 of the Integrated Development Ordinance (IDO) .